AztecProtocol/aztec-connect-bridges/src/specs/curve/lpbridge/readme.md

 ## What does the bridge do?
 Why build it?

-The bridge swaps add/remove liquidity to the curve `stEth` pool.
-Allowing users to earn trading fees on their assets and
+The bridge add/remove liquidity to the curve `stEth` pool, allowing users to earn trading fees on their assets.

 ## What protocol(s) does the bridge interact with ?